 High Ropes Challenge Course Experience and Eco Science Exploration Lead

 Tim began teaching outdoors at age 18 and is still going strong over twenty years later.
 He has been an instructor for the Boy Scouts of America, a teacher for the Peace Corps in South America and a science teacher for middle and high school students in California.
 The Coloma Outdoor Discovery School allows Tim to explore many of his passions, including teaching natural sciences, gold rush history and running ropes courses.
 Tim’s professional training includes a B.S. in Biological Sciences from the University of the Pacific and a teaching credential from CSU Chico.
 Tim is a noted presenter at conferences for the Association for Environmental and Outdoor Educators.

 Lead Naturalist, Evening Program

 Erica is a passionate educator and lifetime student.
 She received a Bachelor of Arts Degree in Public Relations, a minors in Dance and Spanish from Sacramento State University in 2013.
 Knowing that she could only work for a worthy business she believed in, she spent time at a few nonprofits.
 Erica has worked in community outreach, taught English and job skills to refugees, and worked at a Title One after school program.
 In 2014 she came to the Coloma Outdoor Discovery School.
 Here, she found her calling in outdoor education.
 CODS has inspired her to keep learning and go back to school.
-Erica plans to graduate with a Master of Arts in Education and an Elementary Teaching Credential in winter of 2017.
+Erica graduated with a Master of Arts in Education and an Elementary Teaching Credential in 2017.
 Erica hopes to blend her background in global citizenship with her love of teaching to foster stewardship in the next generation.